 Many chatbots are hosted on an external site from a company’s home page.
 An example of this is Facebook chatbots, where millions of companies from fashion to banking and finance expand their marketplace to customers who reach out to their company via Facebook Messenger, where the chatbots live.

-According to Zephoria, there are over 2.32 billion monthly active users on Facebook as of December 31, 2018.
+As of December 2018, there were over 2.32 billion monthly active users on Facebook.
 With this in mind, most account holders also use Facebook Messenger, making it the perfect platform to host a chatbot for businesses, small to enterprise-level.

 If you’re looking to implement chatbots into your marketing strategy, but not sure where to begin, keep reading to discover 6 innovative ways to use chatbots for marketing.